 Abu Simbel Temple

-This Nubian temple not far from the Sudanese border is visited by tour with a convoy.
-It is a 3 hour drive from Aswan.
-Tours start at 3:30 AM and finish around 1 PM.
+This Nubian temple not far from the Sudanese border is visited by a tour with a convoy.
+It is a 3-hour drive from Aswan.
+Tours start at 3:30 AM and finish at around 1 PM.
 Spend two hours walking around one of the most impressive temples in Egypt.

 Cost: Tour cost for the private group transportation is 100 E£ per person.
 Entry ticket to the temple is 115 E£ and 63.5 E£ for students.
 Book with Boomerang and Bob Marley Peace Hotel in Luxor for the best prices.